|Erika Bearman '03

 Jon Favreau '03 - Former chief speechwriter for President Obama

-Anne Schiffman Fink ’85 - Senior vice president, PepsiCo Sales
+Anne Schiffman Fink ’85 - Chief Operating Officer, PepsiCo Sales - North America

-Stanley E. Grayson ’72 - Vice chairman and chief operating officer, M.R.
+Stanley E. Grayson ’72 - Former vice chairman and chief operating officer, M.R.
 Beal and Company, New York

 Julie A. Halpin ’84 - Founder and CEO, The Geppetto Group, advertising company specializing in products for children